gcallah/Rationalism/sorcery/Sorcery.md

 had to penetrate the political events of the time with though until the events and thought would coincide" (OH, 235).

-Similarly, the most devoted Marxists are assured that they are "the vanguard of the proletariat."
+Similarly, the most diehard Marxists are assured that they are "the vanguard of the proletariat."
 The devotees of Hubbard were promised that they could become "operating thetans," acquiring capabilities not available to non-Scientologists.
 And a Randian hero could live a life of freedom in "Galt's